shadowshot-x/minikube-slatra/README.md

 ## Concepts

+### K8 architecture
+Nodes are machines(virtual or bare metal) which have kubelet, kube-proxy and a container runtime(containerd, crio etc) installed.
+Nodes can self register to API server.
+Their identifier is their name.
+The state of the node is tied to the name.
+There is a concept of Heartbeat to make API Server know that Node is alive.

 ### Kubernetes Objects
 These are persistent entities(can stay across runs).
 They tell about state of the application(details of containers, resource available to them, Policies like restart, upgrades etc.).
 This is the desired state that the control plane works to achieve.
 Examples include :- Pods, Deployment, Service.
 You can declare this using YAML files.